 There are some situations where income will still be reported on Form 1099-MISC.
 The two that come to mind are equity awards paid out after an employee’s death, or payout of equity awards transferred to an ex-spouse in a divorce settlement.
 In these cases, the income attributable to the nonemployee (e.g., the employee’s estate, beneficiary, or ex-spouse) is reported in box 3 of Form 1099-MISC.
 This income will continue to be reported in this manner.

-To be 100% clear, income for stock plan transactions will be reported on either Form 1099-MISC or Form 1099-NEC; there should not be any situation where the same income is reported on both forms.
+To be 100% clear, in most cases, income for stock plan transactions will be reported on either Form 1099-MISC or Form 1099-NEC, not both.
+One situation where the same income will be reported on both forms, however, is when a violation of Section 409A occurs.

 Form 1099-NEC will be used for compensation paid to outside directors, consultants, and similar nonemployees beginning in 2020.
 Compensation paid to these individuals in 2019 should be reported on Form 1099-MISC (and hopefully you’ve already completed those filings, because they were due by January 31).